univention/univention-corporate-server/management/univention-management-console/doc/index.rst

 Univention Management Console
 =============================

-The Univention Management Console (UMC) is a service that runs an all UCS systems by default.
+The Univention Management Console (UMC) is a service that runs on all UCS systems by default.
 This service provides access to several system information and implements modules for management tasks.
-What modules are available an a UCS system depends an the system role and the installed components.
-Each domain user can log an to the service via a web interface.
+What modules are available an a UCS system depends on the system role and the installed components.
+Each domain user can log on to the service via a web interface.
 Depending an the access policies for the user the visible modules for management tasks will differ.